Camper FAQ's

 What are the age divisions for summer camp?

 Age divisions are in place so we can best serve your campers along with those in their immediate age group.
-Campers can be entering or exiting the grades in each group.
-For example, if a camper has just finished 5th grade, he could either go to Kids Kamp or he could go to Junior camp since he is entering 6th grade.
-It just depends on what week the parents think would best suit their camper.
+The age divisions stand for the grade the camper will have completed by June of 2025.
+For example, if a camper has just finished 5th grade, he would qualify for Kids Kamp.

 Junior High Camp: Grades 6-9